 An Overview of Bankruptcy Law Services

 The primary purpose of the federal bankruptcy law is to give debtors a financial “fresh start” from their debts.
 This purpose is achieved by attaining a bankruptcy discharge.
 Most debts are discharged in bankruptcy.
 When a debt is discharged under bankruptcy law, it means that you no longer have to pay the debt.
 It cannot be legally collected from you.
-We help people in West Virginia and Western Pennsylvania find the best solution for their unique situation.
+We help people in West Virginia, Maryland and Western Pennsylvania find the best solution for their unique situation.
 Specifically, our bankruptcy services include:

 - Chapter 7 Bankruptcy: Chapter 7 bankruptcy is the most common type of bankruptcy filed in West Virginia and Pennsylvania.
 Sometimes known as a “total bankruptcy” or a “liquidation bankruptcy,” Chapter 7 allows financially distressed people a chance to get a true, fresh start.
 Indeed, most, if not all, debts can be cleared through Chapter 7.
 That being said, this type of bankruptcy is subject to strict income eligibility requirements.
 If you have questions about your rights or options, our Martinsburg Chapter 7 bankruptcy lawyer is standing by, ready to help.

 - Chapter 13 Bankruptcy: Also known as a “personal reorganization” or a “wage earner’s bankruptcy,” Chapter 13 allows financially distressed borrowers to get on a sustainable three- to five-year plan to help them pay off all of their debts.
 Through a Chapter 13 petition, debts can be extended, refinanced at a lower interest rate, or even reduced altogether.
 To find out more about your rights or your options, please contact a Martinsburg Chapter 13 bankruptcy attorney for immediate assistance.